robertblackwell/pico_uart_example/README.md

 # Pico Uart Example

-This projectconnects two raspberrypi pico board by their uart ports and transfers data between them.
+This project connects two raspberrypi pico board by their uart ports and transfers data between them.

 The goal is to get a measurement of the data throughput.